 The RISE Foundation has long considered soil a central aspect to all its work and significant attention was given to soil in the Foundation’s work on Nutrient Recovery and Reuse, Livestock Production, and Crop Protection.
 Unless we can turn the tide of deteriorating soils, no amount of new regulations and technologies to reduce agriculture’s impact will be sufficient.
 Therefore, RISE has decided to make soil, and its complexities the focus of its next research report.

-The project started late 2020 and the report will be presented at the Forum for the Future of Agriculture in spring 2022.
+The report will be launched in June 2022.
+Preliminary findings will be presented during the Forum for the Future of Agriculture in March 2022.

 An advisory committee has been set up to ensure the soundness of the project.
 Its members are:

 - Claire CHENU – Research Director at INRAE (French National Research Institute for Agriculture, Food and the Environment)

 - Franz FISCHLER – Former EU Commissioner for Agriculture and Rural Development

 - Ana FRELIH-LARSEN – Senior Fellow at Ecologic Institute

 - Luca MONTANARELLA – Senior Expert at the Joint Research Center, Ispra